- How We Help

 - Tell them that they matter.
 Positive reinforcement is important.

-- Identify positive supports in their life (such as school, church, sports) and work together.
+- Help them engage positive supports in their life (such as school, church, sports or volunteering)

 - Create opportunities for them to talk about their emotions.
 Actively listen.